Eddie000321/expressEntryService/README.md

 - **Cut-off Trends**: Follow CRS cut-offs, a 5-draw moving average, and invitation volume on a dual-axis chart.
 - **Cumulative Momentum**: Watch cumulative draw count and total invitations grow throughout the year.
 - **Immigration News**: Read the latest IRCC headlines scraped directly from Canada.ca.
+- **Personal Benchmarking**: Enter your CRS score to see where you land against historic cut-offs, with per-program filtering.

 ## Tech Stack
 - **Backend**: Python, Flask, SQLite